SF-Nexus/SF-Nexus.github.io/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: About
 templateClass: tmpl-post
 eleventyNavigation:
-  key: About Me
+  key: About
   order: 3
 ---

-I am a person that writes stuff.
+This website serves as a test for hosting content relating to the SF Nexus project.